Academic Programs

 B.S. in Mathematics

-Checksheet & Suggested Course Sequence for students who enrolled at Kutztown in Fall 2018 or later
+Checksheet & Suggested Course Sequence for students who declared a KU math major in Spring 2024 or later

-Checksheet & Suggested Course Sequence for students who enrolled at Kutztown before Fall 2018
+Checksheet & Suggested Course Sequence for students who declared a KU math major before Fall 2018

 The Department of Mathematics offers a broad range of courses, which provide a solid preparation for students with a wide spectrum of needs: from those who wish to pursue further studies in mathematics or related subjects, to those who wish to find highly-rewarding jobs in the industry.